Sean Rea

-Sean Rea (born May 15, 2002) is a Canadian professional soccer player for HFX Wanderers FC in the Canadian Premier League.
+Sean Rea (born May 15, 2002) is a Canadian professional soccer player who plays for FC Supra du Québec in the Canadian Premier League.

 Early life

 Rea began playing soccer at age four with Saint-Léonard.
 In 2014, he joined the Montreal Impact Academy.
 In January 2020, he traveled to Italy to train with Pescara, and Germany where he spent almost two weeks with Schalke.

 Club career

 CF Montréal

 In December 2020, he signed his first professional contract with the Montreal Impact (later re-named CF Montreal) of Major League Soccer.
 He served as an unused substitute in their CONCACAF Champions League match against C.D.
 Olimpia on December 15, 2020.

 Loans to Valour FC

 In April 2021, he went on loan with Valour FC of the Canadian Premier League, after turning down an opportunity to join an Italian Serie C club on loan.
 On June 27, 2021, Rea made his professional debut for Valour as a starter in the opening match of the season against Forge FC.
 He scored his first professional goal on August 21, 2021 in a Canadian Championship match against Atlético Ottawa.
 After the 2021 season, CF Montreal picked up his club option for 2022.

 In March 2022, he returned to Valour FC on a new loan.
 He was named the CPL Player of the Month for August 2022 and was named to the CPL Team of the Week six times, over the course of the season.
 In his second season with the club, he led the team in minutes played, doubling his amount from the previous season, and set a CPL record with 9 assists.
 He also led the league in chances created (71) and in completed crosses and corners (62).
 After the season, he was named the 2022 CPL U21 Player of the Year and was nominated for the league Player of the Year and the Players' Player Award.